CultivateHQ/cultivateHQ.com/source/posts/2015-10-15-phoenix-elm-2.md

 ### Adding Elm into Phoenix

-Let's start by adding an Elm application into out Phoenix application.
+Let's start by adding an Elm application into our Phoenix application.

 1. Shutdown the Phoenix server (Ctrl+c twice) so that Brunch doesn't build whilst we're setting things up.